-Cocoa farmers in Western North laud Cocobod's pollination programme
+Cocoa farmers in Western North laud COCOBOD's pollination programme

 He explained that Cocoa farmers now earn 40 percent extra in terms of cash and production and called on COCOBOD to sustain the programme so as to boast Cocoa production in the country.

-He also explained that the programme had not only boosted production but has also created employment avenues for the teeming youth.
+He also explained that the programme had not only boasted production, but has also created employment avenues for the teaming youth.

+Mr John Ahi, Sefwi-Anyinabrim District Technical Officer of the Cocoa Health and Extension Division, expressed satisfaction in the Programme and called on farmers to treat their farms regularly so as to benefit from the pollination programme.

+He mentioned non-disease farms and over seven years old farms as the criteria for the selection of beneficiary farms.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.